 Click the Add button.

 In the open dialog, type a text and click OK.

 5. In the Commit Project to the Server dialog, click Commit

-6. Wait while the new project version containing the committed changes is sent to the Teamwork Server repository.
+6. Wait while a new project version that contains the committed changes is sent to the Teamwork Server repository.